Ben Reilly: Ben Reilly as Spider-Man

 Ben Reilly adopts the Spider-Man identity with a new costume.
 Only a few heroes and villains realize this equivalent of Spider-Man is a different person than before.
 In his civilian life, Ben dyes his hair blonde and starts working at a café called the Daily Grind.
 He bonded with the Carnage symbiote as Spider-Carnage which John Jameson helped in removing.
 He starts a relationship with Jessica Carradine, a student at Centennial University with a personal vendetta against Spider-Man, convinced the hero is a murderer.
 Ben later discovers her late father was the burglar who killed Ben Parker and went into foster care after the man's arrest.
-Jessica then reveals her father told her he had been framed by the web-slinger for Ben Parker's murder.
+Jessica then reveals her father told her he had been framed for Ben Parker's murder.
 She blames the wall-crawling vigilante not only for taking away her parent, but for his death during another encounter with Spider-Man, unwilling to believe it was simply a heart-attack brought on by stress.
 After Jessica discovers Ben is Spider-Man, she confronts the truth of her father.
-She decides to start a new life on her own rather than remain with Reilly.
+Ultimately accepting that Spider-Man is a hero when she sees him risk his life to save people from a burning building, she decides to start a new life on her own rather than remain with Ben.

 Ben's life and work are targeted by the Hobgoblin on orders of Spider-Man's old enemy Mendel Stromm, now called Gaunt.
 After Peter and Mary Jane return to New York, Ben realizes Seward Trainer has been working with Gaunt for years.
 Peter and Ben cement their relationship, now regarding each other as brothers and enjoying that they share the same childhood memories.
 Ben introduces Peter to the Daily Grind staff as his "cousin".
 Reilly's former lover Janine Godbe is revealed to be alive, forced to fake her death years ago by Kaine as a means of hurting Ben.
 After multiple confrontations, Kaine accepts he has been avoiding responsibility for his actions and turns himself over to the authorities.
 Inspired, Janine does the same.

-Ben befriends Giachomo "Jimmy-6" Fortunato, who does not wish to follow the legacy of his crime-lord-father Vincente.
-Temporarily hiding from the mob, Jimmy-6 becomes Ben's roommate for a time.

-DC vs. Marvel

-During the 1996 DC vs. Marvel inter-company crossover, Ben Reilly winds up in the parallel reality of DC Comics.
-Not sure how to return home, he temporarily gets a photographer-job at the Daily Planet under the name Peter Parker and meets top reporters Lois Lane and Clark Kent.
-Eventually, two cosmic entities force fighters from both the DC and Marvel realities to engage in a series of duels.
-Reilly is chosen to fight Superboy, the binary clone of Superman and Lex Luthor, and wins.
-Soon afterward, he and Superboy are temporarily merged into Spider-Boy, a hero of the Amalgam-Comics-universe created by a fusion of DC- and Marvel-realities.
-At the end of the crossover, the universes are restored and Ben is returned home.